SAP-archive/devops-docker-cx-server/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/devops-docker-cx-server)](https://api.reuse.software/info/github.com/SAP/devops-docker-cx-server)

+## Deprecation Note
+devops-docker-cx-server is deprecated and won't be developed or maintained further.
+The repository will be sunsetted soon.
+If somebody outside in the community would like to take over this repository, feel free to contact us.

+A manual, how to setup your Jenkins manually, can be found here: [Jenkins Setup](https://www.project-piper.io/infrastructure/customjenkins/)

 ## Description

 The CX Server is a collection of [_Dockerfiles_](https://docs.docker.com/engine/reference/builder/) for images that can be used in _Continuous Delivery_ (CD) pipelines for SAP development projects.